Santhosh-Kambam/HR-Resoureses-Analysis/README.md

 <img width="606" height="622" alt="Screenshot 2025-08-11 225428" src="https://github.com/user-attachments/assets/eb3dc092-bb38-4272-8cde-ef48d5913527" />

-*A significant portion of employees contribute extra hours, highlighting dedication but signaling a need for balance.*
+*A significant portion of the workforce—28.3%—works overtime.
+This high percentage highlights employee dedication but also signals a potential risk for burnout and is a key factor to address in retention strategies.*

 ---